► New 2020 VW Golf GTI

 The GTI (petrol) has been unveiled alongside its GTD (diesel) and GTE (petrol plug-in hybrid) siblings, all three of which will go on public display for the first time at the 2020 Geneva motor show in March.

-Much the same as we got with the standard Golf 8 models.
 2020 GTIs promise to be a little bit quicker, more responsive, and even more premium than the cars they replace, effectively straddling the gap between more affordable hot hatchback such as the Ford Focus ST or Hyundai i30 N and a high-end competitor such as the Mercedes-AMG A 35 or Audi S3.
 Just like all of those cars, the Mk8 Golf GTI is five-door only.

 Best hatchbacks you can buy right now

 For once, though, there’s some rather less subtle styling differences that will mark out the GT triplets from their cooking cousins.
 You’ll still find classic touches such as tartan seats and red pinstriping, but optionally available is a unique lighting signature for the front made up of a full-width LED element across the grille and Clio RS-style chequered-flag foglights inserted into the honeycomb lower grille.

 Both of these are to be found on the optional equipment list, though, so buyers will still be able to fly under the radar bearing only subtly reshaped bumpers and diffusers plus a rear roof spoiler.

 Slightly puny 17-inch rims come standard, but you can option these up to 18- or 19-inches.